camlhui/inpainting-review/README.md

 > 👀 For each benchmark sample 3 model predictions are available in the following [figures](/images/results)

-Models will be scored based on 6 evaluation criteria:
+We evaluate model predictions based on the following criteria:
 - Realism, how natural and lifelike does the inpainted region appear?
 - Adaptability, does the inpainting align with the provided prompts or instructions?
 - Unmask image preservation, Are the unmasked parts of the image left intact?